Dialectical Behavioral Therapy

 Substance abuse can also negatively affect a person’s relationships with others.
 Distrust and toxic relationships may result from a person’s dependency on drugs or alcohol.
 DBT can help recovering addicts realize how their substance abuse and emotional responses affect their loved ones and how to avoid emotional difficulties.
 Their relationships can improve from receiving dialectical behavioral therapy.

-In Banyan Massachusetts, we want all of our patients to benefit from the variety of programs that we have to offer.
+At both Clearbrook Massachusetts and Clearbrook Pennsylvania, we want all of our patients to benefit from the variety of programs that we have to offer.
 Programs like our intensive outpatient program alongside dialectical behavioral therapy can help people in recovery heal physically and mentally.
 Our other programs can also teach recovering addicts how to battle addiction triggers and cravings once they’ve transitioned to everyday life.
 At our rehabilitation center in Massachusetts, patients will be given the opportunity to learn the source of their addiction or mental illness and relate to others who are also in recovery.
 With us, patients can feel confident about their journey to sobriety.